Weah to scrap 'racist' citizenship law

 Liberia's President George Weah has called for the removal of a "racist" clause in the constitution which restricts citizenship to black people.

-The clause was "unnecessary, racist and inappropriate", the ex-football star said in his first State of Nation since being elected president.
+The clause was "unnecessary, racist and inappropriate", the ex-football star said in his first State of the Nation address since being elected president.

-He also pledged to scrap the law which prohibits foreigners owning land.
+He also pledged to scrap the law that prohibits foreigners owning land.

 Liberia was founded by freed US slaves in 1847 as "a refuge and a haven for freed men of colour".

-The citizenship restrictions introduced at the time were no longer necessary, Mr Weah said, adding that he also wanted a ban on dual citizenship to be abolished.
+The restrictions introduced at the time were no longer necessary, Mr Weah said, adding that he also wanted a ban on dual citizenship to be abolished.

 "It contradicts the very definition of Liberia, which is derived from the Latin word 'liber', meaning 'liberty'," he said.